mushis/qwskins/README.md

 Send new skins to mushi (or use git), they will be uploaded here.

 # content
-/SKINS -> main repository. place this under your quake folder, quake/qw/skins
+##/SKINS -> main repository. place this under your quake folder, quake/qw/skins

-/fte -> skins for FTE, allow different colors to be given to pants and shirts
+##/fte -> skins for FTE, allow different colors to be given to pants and shirts

-/new Player Model -> skins for this new player model
+##/new Player Model -> skins for this new player model

-/old -> a couple of older skins
+##/old -> a couple of older skins

-/sets -> sets of skins to be used by your team
+##/sets -> sets of skins to be used by your team

+# credits
-Credit goes to Link and Mushi
+Credit goes to Link and Mushi, Primevil and all other skins creators